Alexis Ren Goes Braless In Corset Cinch Belt & Gives Coy Looks

 Alexis Ren was recently spotted on Maxim Magazine’s Instagram feed, and the photo showed her sizzling in a revealing outfit.
-Prior to this, the model shared up-close shots in a bikini on her personal page.
+Prior to this, the model shared close-up shots in a bikini on her personal page.

-In this photo, Alexis was spotted sitting down, as she wore a black jacket with a busy design and a gold corset cinch belt.
-She didn’t wear a bra, so her chest was exposed.
+In this photo, Alexis was spotted sitting down while wearing a black jacket with a busty design and a gold corset cinch belt, exposing her chest as she decided to go braless.
 She did, however, censor her curves with her jacket, which was left unzipped.
 The jacket featured birds, tree branches, and flowers.

-The model wore her hair down in a slightly off-center part, and tilted her head to the left.
-She gave a coy look with her lips parted, as she rocked eye-catching jewelry.
-This included a large, chunky necklace and earrings.
+The model wore her hair down in a slightly off-center part and tilted her head to the left.
+She gave a coy look with her lips parted, as she rocked eye-catching jewelry that included a large, chunky necklace and earrings.

-Ren leaned against a white wall with red floral-inspired patterns, while a floor-length mirror showed Alexis from a different angle.
-A large, green lamp could also be spotted to the right.
-She placed her hands on her upper thighs for the shot.
+Ren leaned against a white wall with red floral-inspired patterns, placing her hands on her upper thighs, while a floor-length mirror showed her from a different angle.
+A large green lamp could also be spotted to the right.

 This photo was geotagged in Paris, France, and received over 20,000 likes.